Please wait...

 Hartmann acquires factories in Koprivnica, Croatia, and in Netanya, Israel.

-Croatia
+Koprivnica, Croatia

-Israel
+Netanya, Israel

 2002

-A new production plant is established in Brantford, Ontario (Canada).
+A new production plant is established in Brantford, Ontario (Canada)

 2007

-change crisis by mobilising a critical mass of business leaders to implement and recommend climate
+Hartman signs the "Caring for Climate" agreement that endeavours to help prevent a climate change crisis by mobilising a critical mass of business leaders to implement and recommend climate change solutions and policies.

 2012

-2012 brings even more magic from Hartmann with the introduction of the imagic egg carton.
+2012 brings even more magic from Hartmann with the introduction of the imagic2® egg carton.
 The innovative shape and smooth surface of this revolutionary egg carton, together with an innovative closing mechanism and even greater visual appeal, quickly become a favourite among egg producers marketing premium egg brands.

 2015